poojaa95/RestaurantAnalysis/README.md

-# Restaurant Sales Data Analysis
+# Restaurant Sales Analysis (Practice Project)

-## Introduction
+## About

-This is a small data analysis project I worked on to practice Python and data visualization.
+This is a small project I made while learning data analysis with Python.
+I wanted to practice working with a real dataset instead of just examples from tutorials.

-I used a restaurant dataset to explore sales patterns and customer behavior.
+The dataset is about restaurant bills and tips.
+I used it to understand how to explore data and create graphs.

-The main goal of this project was to improve my understanding of working with real datasets using Pandas and Seaborn.

 ---

-## Dataset
+## Dataset Details

-The dataset contains 244 restaurant bills.
+The dataset has 244 rows, and each row represents one restaurant bill.
-Each row represents one table/customer visit.

-Columns in the dataset:
+It includes:

-- total_bill – total amount of the bill
+- total_bill → total amount paid
-- tip – tip given
+- tip → tip given
-- sex – gender of the customer
+- sex → gender
-- smoker – whether the customer is a smoker
+- smoker → smoker or not
-- day – day of the visit
+- day → day of the week
-- time – lunch or dinner
+- time → lunch or dinner
-- size – number of people at the table
+- size → number of people at the table

 ---

-## What I Did
+## What I Tried To Do

-In this project, I:
+In this project, I mainly focused on:

+- Loading data using Pandas
-- Loaded the dataset using Pandas
+- Checking basic info about the dataset
-- Checked the structure of the data
-- Calculated total revenue
+- Calculating total revenue
-- Analyzed revenue by day
+- Finding which day had the highest sales
-- Created different visualizations (bar chart, scatter plot, boxplot)
-- Looked at tipping patterns
+- Creating graphs to understand patterns
+- Looking at how tips change with total bill
-- Compared spending by gender and group size
+- Checking if group size affects spending

 ---

-## Observations
+## What I Observed

-- Saturday had the highest revenue.
+- Saturday had the highest total revenue.
-- Tips generally increased as the total bill increased.
+- Bigger bills usually had bigger tips.
-- Larger groups had higher total bills.
+- Larger groups spent more money.
-- There were small differences in spending between genders and smokers.
+- Differences between smokers and non-smokers were not very big.

 ---

-## Tools Used
+## Tools I Used

 - Python
 - Pandas
 - Matplotlib
 - Seaborn

 ---

-## How to Run

-1. Install required libraries: pip install pandas matplotlib seaborn

-2. Run the Python file:
-   python analysis.py

----

 ## Why I Made This

-I created this project to practice data analysis and understand how to extract insights from data.
+I made this project to improve my understanding of data analysis and visualization.
-This helped me get more comfortable with data manipulation and visualization in Python.
+I’m still learning, but this helped me understand grouping, plotting, and extracting insights from data.

-I plan to build more advanced projects in the future.
+I will try to build more projects like this to improve further.